MY FAVORITE GREEN TEA

-Dragon Well, in all its various grades, is known for 4 characteristics: a jade-like color, vegetative aroma, chestnut-like flavor and a feather-like shape.
+Dragon Well is known for 4 characteristics: a jade-like color, vegetative aroma, chestnut-like flavor and a feather-like shape.
 It is perhaps the best known of the Chinese teas.
 Our Lung Ching is a standard grade showing fresh green coloration, hints of golden yellow and leaves of varying sizes.
-It is grown in the Hangzhou area, harvested in mid-April, in a township known for its Dragon Well production, which for the most part, is consumed in the local domestic market.
-To gain its classic leaf shape, the leaves are firmly pressed with the heal of the hand against the surface of the roasting wok.
-This firing process, using just a small amount of tea oil, results in a rich-green leaf color that is tinged with a yellow-gold color.
-Harvested April 2022.
-Lot #1.
+It is grown in the Hangzhou area, harvested in mid-April, in a township known for its Dragon Well production.
+Harvested April 2023.
+Lot #7.

 Lot Notes.
 We purchase our Dragon Well from a local factory specializing in the production of Long Jing.
-As they sell primarily in their region, they work toward a production standard appealing to the local taste profile for this tea.
-This lot has depth in flavor and aromas; the firing temperature was not too high with the result the taste is crisp, vegetal and nutty.
+As they sell primarily in their region, they work toward a taste profile appealing to the local custom.
+This lot has depth in flavor and aromas; the firing temperature has resulted in a crisp, vegetal and nutty flavor.
 There is nice tension between sweet and astringent notes.

 Tea Facts.
 This lot is produced more to a local custom than most of the Dragon Wells exported from China.
-Grading of this tea is determined by appearance and degrees of flavor.
-The leaves were harvested in mid-April.
+Grading of this tea is determined by appearance and degrees of flavor. in 2023 this tea was harvested mid-April.

 Tasting Notes.
 The aroma is vegetative and sweet.
-Steeped for 2 minutes, the cup color is green-yellow, reflective of the strength of the leaf.
 The taste is clearly vegetal with a flavor of chestnuts that will warm and a hint of astringency, a traditional style of Dragon Well.
 Offers a quenching, lingering finish.